epiphyt/block-control/README.md

 You can contribute to the code on [GitHub](https://github.com/epiphyt/block-control).

 == Changelog ==

+= 1.1.4 =
+* We disabled _Block Control_ for the Polylang language switcher in order to display it properly in the backend.

 = 1.1.3 =
 * We added full support for WordPress 6.1 (replaced a deprecated function).